Set storage

 Available in VPC

-This guide describes how to connect or disconnect to/from a server, as well as how to set up storage size expansion or termination protection.
+Learn how to attach or detach storage to a server, and how to configure storage size expansion or return protection.

 Note

-• To connect storage to a server, the hypervisor type of the server and storage must be the same.
+• To attach storage to a server, the hypervisor type of the server and storage must be the same.

-• For servers with the encrypted default storage applied, you can connect only encrypted additional storage.
+• For servers with the encrypted default storage applied, you can attach only encrypted additional storage.

-• KVM-based g3 Micro servers do not support the storage encryption function.
+• KVM-based 3g servers do not support the encryption feature.

 • If the storage encryption feature is enabled on CentOS 7.3 and CentOS 7.8 servers, you can add only the storage with encryption applied through Server > [Manage servers and change settings] > Create storage.

-• For servers with the non-encrypted default storage applied, you can connect only non-encrypted additional storage.
+• For servers with the non-encrypted default storage applied, you can attach only non-encrypted additional storage.

 3. Click the Storage menu.

-4. Select the storage you want to connect to a server from the storage list, and then click [Set storage] > Connect to server, in that order.
+4. Select the storage to detach from the storage list and navigate to [Set storage] > Detach from server.

 Note

-• If you fail to remove it from the Windows server and encounter the Retry pop-up window, proceed with the following:
+• If you fail to detach it from the Windows server and encounter the Retry popup window, proceed with the following:

-1. Enter diskmgmt.msc in the Run window and click the [OK] button.
+1. Enter diskmgmt.msc on the run command window and click [OK].

 2. Find the disk to delete, right-click on the disk name, and click Properties.

-4. Enter devmgmt.msc in the Run window and click the [OK] button.
+4. Enter devmgmt.msc on the run command window and click [OK].

 5. On the disk drive list, find the disk with the same Target Id.

-• You can check the Target Id on the Properties pop-up.
-To open the Properties pop-up, find the disk, right-click on the disk name, and click Properties.
+• You can check the Target Id on the Properties popup window.
+To open the Properties popup window, find the disk, right-click on the disk name, and click Properties.

-6. Click and hold on the disk name and then right-click on the mouse.
+6. Click and hold on the disk name and right-click on the mouse.
 Click Uninstall device.

-7. After 20-30 seconds, try disconnecting the storage from server again on NAVER Cloud Platform console.
+7. After 20-30 seconds, try detaching the server again from the NAVER Cloud Platform console.

-• If the problem persists, it means that the OS is unable to disengage the disk properly.
+• If the issue is not resolved using the above method, it means the disk was not properly detached from the OS.
 In this case, stop or restart the server.

 Caution